Vandivier/afterecon/content/2015-04-03-the-religious-freedom-restoration-act-is-bad-news-for-liberty.md

 ---
-title: The Religious Freedom Restoration Act is Bad News for Liberty
+title: "The Religious Freedom Restoration Act is Bad News for Liberty"
 date: 2015-04-02 20:28:16
 author: John Vandivier
 ---